automationhacks/automationhacks.github.io/_posts/2020-01-26-using-intellij-to-speed-up-your-dev-workflow.md

 What if we want to move a step back from the current frame?
 It turns out we can select the current frame and select `Drop frame` and that would move the debug flow back to `foo` method.

-It&#8217;s amazing how much time this saves since we do not need to rewire the debugging session from scratch.
+It's amazing how much time this saves since we do not need to rewire the debugging session from scratch.

 <img loading="lazy" class="alignnone size-full wp-image-498" src="https://i0.wp.com/automationhacks.blog/wp-content/uploads/2020/01/screenshot-2020-01-25-at-10.59.34-pm.png?resize=624%2C252&#038;ssl=1" alt="Screenshot 2020-01-25 at 10.59.34 PM.png" width="624" height="252" data-recalc-dims="1" />

-And that&#8217;s it for this post.
+And that's it for this post.

-Hopefully, this would encourage you to also explore the feature-rich IDE&#8217;s that Jetbrains provide and give your automation development a literal nitro boost.
+Hopefully, this would encourage you to also explore the feature-rich IDE's that Jetbrains provide and give your automation development a literal nitro boost.
 (NFS reference anyone?)

 What other IDE tricks that you are aware of?
 Let me know in the comments.
 If you found this useful, do share it with a friend or colleague and check out other articles in the [blog](https://automationhacks.blog/)